ncredinburgh/JavaForSmallTeams/style/700_use_final_liberally.md

 Making parameters and variables that are assigned once final makes a method easier to understand because it constrains the things that could possibly happen within the code.

-It would be reasonable to make parameters and assign-once variables final in all methods, but this needs to be weighed against the noise created by inserting the `final` keyword everywhere.
+It would be reasonable to make all parameters and assign-once variables final, but this needs to be weighed against the noise created by inserting the `final` keyword everywhere.

 For short methods, whether the benefit outweighs the cost is arguable, but if a method is large and unwieldy then the case for making things final is much stronger.